apollo147yt/staxlflorr4-bot/README.md

 *Optional*

+The emojis if wanted to be used on another server you have to create your own bot paste the emoji ID's (from your server) into the "rarity_emoji_mapping"

 If you would like to make your own bot and pair the code with it you have to use the [discord devoloper portal](https://discord.com/developers).

 ## Discord